Trading 212 vs GBE brokers Comparison

 Who offers more research tools, Trading 212 or GBE brokers?

-In terms of research and research tools Trading 212 gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
-In comparison GBE brokers has the tools listed here: Daily Market Commentary, Stock Charts and Social Trading / Copy Trading., neither have Autochartist and Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Trading 212 delivers the following research tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+GBE brokers, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
+Neither have Autochartist and Trading Central (Recognia)